 Children with a diagnosis of leukemia may receive their standard treatment at Seattle Children’s, an SCCA parent organization, located at 4800 Sandpoint Way NE in Seattle.
-Seattle Children’s provides care for children with cancer up to the age of 21 years, normally at the Hematology-Oncology Clinic.
+Seattle Children’s provides care for children with cancer up to the age of 21 years, normally at the Cancer and Blood Disorders Center.

 Your child’s healthcare team will be made up of professionals from many disciplines who work together to care for your child.
 These include pediatric oncologists, nurse practitioners, nutritionists, Child Life specialists, social workers and many others.
 Read more about the cancer team at Seattle Children’s.